rnc-archive/apple-authentication/README.md

 ---

-**CURRENTLY UNREALEASED.
-Take a look at [the issues](https://github.com/react-native-community/apple-sign-in/issues) to see our progress.**
+**🚧 UNDER CONSTRUCTION 🚧**

+*This library is not currently released.
+The README below shows what the library will eventually do.
+Take a look in the [issues](https://github.com/react-native-community/apple-sign-in/issues) page for discussions on our progress.*

 ---